bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 ```

 `ensure_pause` is setup as a standalone system, but we could easily place more input-based functionality inside of it.
-As long as our `if` statement that checks whether `KeyCode::Esc` is being pressed is being evaluated first, we've structured it to run before any other input data that is received.
+As long as our `if` statement evaluating `KeyCode::Esc` is being evaluated first, we've structured it to run before any other input data is handled.

 [read like any other message]: /learn/book/control-flow/messages